saiftynet/SCAD/README.md

 At this point the main goal is to have the ability to generate 3D objects within perl programs.
 With this tool one can use data acquired in perl programs to create 3D objects without having to know the OpenSCAD scripting language although knowing this would allow fuller exploitation of the native SCAD powers.
-One could use the output for [3D printing](https://github.com/saiftynet/SCAD/blob/main/Examples/box.pl), [charting](https://github.com/saiftynet/SCAD/tree/main/Examples#pichartpl),[graphical design](https://github.com/saiftynet/SCAD/tree/main/Examples#circletextpl),[mechanical design](https://github.com/saiftynet/SCAD/tree/main/Examples#gearpl), and even [animations](https://github.com/saiftynet/SCAD/tree/main/Examples#animation-using-scad)
+One could use the output for [3D printing](https://github.com/saiftynet/SCAD/blob/main/Examples/box.pl), [charting](https://github.com/saiftynet/SCAD/tree/main/Examples#pichartpl), [graphical design](https://github.com/saiftynet/SCAD/tree/main/Examples#circletextpl),[mechanical design](https://github.com/saiftynet/SCAD/tree/main/Examples#gearpl), and even [animations](https://github.com/saiftynet/SCAD/tree/main/Examples#animation-using-scad)

 ![image](https://github.com/saiftynet/dummyrepo/blob/main/SCAD/animatedgears.gif?raw=true)